bibiksh/python_basic/docs/source/chapter1-10.rst

-chapter 10: Minecraft Magic with for Loops
+chapter 10: Interacting with Modules.
 ===============================================